-2.8 OUTSIDE EMPLOYMENT
+2.82.9 OUTSIDE EMPLOYMENT

-- 2.9.0 Employees who plan to participate in any gainful occupation other than Authority service during off-duty time must have written permission to do so from the Executive Director or designee.
-The Authority retains the right to refuse permission to any employee for such outside employment whenever it appears to the Authority that such outside employment would interfere with the proper performance of the Authority's service for which the employee has been hired, or that such outside employment may place the employee in a position of conflict of interest, or would result in a poor public image for the Authority as determined by the Executive Director or designee. - 2.9.1 In the event of illness or injury incurred in outside employment by members so employed or arising out of such employment, the Authority will in no way be responsible for compensation or any other benefits.
+Employees who plan to participate in any gainful occupation other than Authority service during off-duty time must have written permission to do so from the Executive Director or designee.
+The Authority retains the right to refuse permission to any employee for such outside employment whenever it appears to the Authority that such outside employment would interfere with the proper performance of the Authority's service for which the employee has been hired, or that such outside employment may place the employee in a position of conflict of interest.

+In the event of illness or injury incurred in outside employment by members so employed or arising out of such employment, the Authority will in no way be responsible for compensation or any other benefits.

-2.9.2 Use of Authority equipment is permitted only in the performance of Authority duties.
+Use of Authority equipment is permitted only in the performance of Authority duties.